jeffreykegler/old_kollos/notes/misc/strand.md

 one medial Earley item at the split point.

 Call the split point, `split`.
+Initializa a stack of bocage nodes, call it `working-stack` to empty.

 To produce a bocage from the prefix bocage and the suffix parse, we do the following: